Voyagers!: Television film

-The opening begins with a narration and painted illustrations of Bogg receiving his Guidebook on "Planet Voyager" by artist Jerry Gebr.
+The opening begins with a narration and painted illustrations of Bogg receiving his guidebook on "Planet Voyager" by artist Jerry Gebr.

 "Far out in the cosmos there exists a planet known as Voyager, where the mystery of travel into space and through time has been solved.
 It is inhabited by a race who call themselves Voyagers.
 Their purpose is to keep constant surveillance on history.
 These people have a time machine device, the Omni, which will take them into the past, present or future.
 As each Voyager graduates he is given an omni and a guidebook.
 One such graduate Phineas Bogg, who was assigned as a field worker to operate in certain time zones."

 VHS release

 The re-edited telefilm was issued on VHS by MCA Home Video in 1985.
-It would be the only official release of Voyagers! on home video in the US until the DVD release in 2007.
+It was the only official release of Voyagers! on home video in the US until the DVD release in 2007.